artificialio/docker-sails/nvm-iojs-base/README.md

 This image is the basis for all [SANE](http://sanestack.com/) docker images.

 Right now the only tag supported is `latest`, which automatically installs the latest nvm and io.js.
 Tags can easily be added if needed.
-Just create an issue at: [github.com/artificialio/docker-sails/issues](https://github.com/artificialio/docker-sails/issues)
+Just request it: [github.com/artificialio/docker-sails/issues](https://github.com/artificialio/docker-sails/issues)